 What is GORE-TEX?

 GORE-TEX has been around for a while.
 Since 1969, in fact.
 GORE-TEX is just the name, given by W. L. Gore & Associates, for their waterproof, breathable fabric membrane.
 GORE-TEX blocks liquid water while allowing water vapor to pass through and is designed to be a lightweight, waterproof fabric for all-weather use.
 In other words, it combines waterproofing and breathability, doing exactly what we need as skiers and what we all previously thought was impossible.
-Nowadays, GORE-TEX comes in different constructions like GORE-TEX Pro (designed for increased durability) or GORE-TEX C-Knit (for increased breathability and lightweight without sacrificing weatherproofing), among many others.
+Nowadays, GORE-TEX comes in different constructions like GORE-TEX Pro (designed for increased durability) or GORE-TEX C-Knit (for increased breathability and low weight without sacrificing weatherproofing), among many others.

 Return to Top Picks | Return to Comparison Table